CtrlK

 Conciseness

 Extremely verbose with extensive lists of technologies Claude already knows.
 The 'Capabilities' section is a massive enumeration of tools and concepts (OpenTelemetry, Redis, k6, etc.) that adds no actionable value - Claude knows what these are.
-The content could be reduced by 80%+ without losing utility.
+The 'Behavioral Traits' and 'Knowledge Base' sections describe generic good practices rather than specific instructions.

 1 / 3